Filter Options

 What is the typical cost of a fly-in safari in Namibia?

-“Fly-in safaris can be expensive.
-Flying is easily the most expensive way to get around, and if you take a number of flights on your trip and stay in luxury accommodation when you’re on dry land, the costs can quickly add up.
+“Fly-in safaris can be costly.
+Flying is easily the most expensive way to get around, and if you take a number of flights on your trip and stay in luxury accommodations, the costs quickly add up.
 Prices for fly-in safari packages can also vary depending on how many days you’ll be spending on the ground between flights, the length of your safari, and whether you’re on a private or group safari.
 Even if you’re on a private fly-in safari, you may share an aircraft with other travelers as you move between destinations.
-With such variables, any attempt at estimating the cost can never be truly accurate.
-But as a starting point, expect to pay a minimum of US$500 per person per day for your Namibia fly-in safari, although most such trips cost closer to US$1000 per person per day, more if you’re on a private safari and have the plane just for you.”
+Given these variables, any attempt at estimating the cost can never be truly accurate.
+As a starting point, expect to pay a minimum of US$500 per person per day for your Namibia fly-in safari.
+However, most such trips cost closer to US$1,000 per person per day, and even more if you’re on a private safari and have the plane just for you.”

 6